sajjadahammad/sonar-labs-assessment/docs/day3-scaling-colloboration.md

-Here's your content formatted as a clean, professional **README** section titled **"Scaling and Collaboration"**, suitable for inclusion in a GitHub repository or internal documentation:

----

-## 🚀 Scaling and Collaboration
+# 🚀 Scaling and Collaboration

 This analytics dashboard is designed to handle large datasets efficiently while enabling seamless collaboration through scalable data management and shareable configurations.